-So it is treated by both with Ayurveda medicines and therapies that includes ayurvedic diet and exercise.
+So it is treated by both with Ayurveda medicines and therapies that include ayurvedic diet and exercise.

-Therapies and medicines may vary from person to person according to the severity of ailment.
+Therapies and medicines may vary from person to person according to the severity of the ailment.

 The duration of treatment may vary from 7 to 21 days depending upon the severity of the frozen shoulder along with oral medications for 2 to 3 months.

 The line of Treatment For Frozen shoulder

 Swedana or Sudation